1793 Philadelphia yellow fever epidemic: Reactions by other cities

 As the death toll in the city rose, officials in neighboring communities and major port cities such as New York and Baltimore established quarantines for refugees and goods from Philadelphia.
 New York established a "Committee appointed to prevent the spreading and introduction of infectious diseases in this city", which set up citizen patrols to monitor entry to the city.
 Stage coaches from Philadelphia were not allowed in many cities.
 Havre de Grace, Maryland, for example, tried to prevent people from Philadelphia from crossing the Susquehanna River to Maryland.
-Neighboring cities did send food supplies and money; for example, New York City sent $5000 to the Mayor's Committee.
+Neighboring cities did send food supplies and money; for example, New York City sent $5000 ($119,000 in 2025) to the Mayor's Committee.

 Woodbury and Springfield, New Jersey; Chester, Pennsylvania and Elkton, Maryland, were among towns that accepted refugees.

 Carey's accusations

 In his 1793 account of the epidemic, Mathew Carey contrasted the sacrifices of men like Joseph Inskeep, a Quaker who served on the Mayor's Committee and also visited the sick, with the selfishness of others.
 When Inskeep contracted the fever, he asked for the assistance of a family whom he had attended when several of its members were sick.
 They refused.
 He died, which might well have happened even if they had aided him.
 Carey reported their refusal.

-He published rumors of greed, especially by landlords who threw convalescing tenants into the street to gain control of their flats.
+He published rumours of greed, especially by landlords who threw convalescing tenants into the street to gain control of their flats.
 While he praised Richard Allen and Absalom Jones for their work, he suggested that blacks had caused the epidemic, and that some black nurses had charged high fees and even stolen from those for whom they cared.